Santosh-Gupta/NaturalLanguageRecommendations/README.md

 query = 'Optimal negative sampling for embedding models.
 What is the ratio of negative samples to positive examples results in the best quality vectors in noise contrastive estimation.'

--Top 5 results for Semantic Scholar (CS results only)
+---Top 5 results for Semantic Scholar (CS results only)---

 https://www.semanticscholar.org/search?q=Optimal%20negative%20sampling%20for%20embedding%20models.%20What%20is%20the%20ratio%20of%20negative%20samples%20to%20positive%20examples%20results%20in%20the%20best%20quality%20vectors%20in%20noise%20contrastive%20estimation.&sort=relevance